Per Degaton: Post-Crisis

-Due to the events of the Crisis on Infinite Earths, Per Degaton, following his stint with the Time Trust, is employed at another secret scientific group, Project M. During this time he meets the time traveling robot Mekanique, who enlists his aid in her war against the All-Star Squadron.
+Due to the events of the Crisis on Infinite Earths, Per Degaton, following his stint with the Time Trust, is employed at another secret scientific group, Project M. During this time he meets the time-traveling robot Mekanique, who enlists his aid in her war against the All-Star Squadron.
 In exchange for his help, Mekanique promises to give him the secrets of time travel.
 They fail in their attack on the All-Stars, and Mekanique's body is destroyed, but Degaton salvages her head.
 He keeps her head by his side for the next five years, and they fall in love.

-By 1947 Degaton is assisting Professor Malachi Zee who, with Degaton and Mekanique's help, finishes a time machine.
+By 1947, Degaton is assisting Professor Malachi Zee who finishes a time machine with Degaton and Mekanique's help.
 Degaton plans to take the machine for himself and shoots Zee, who falls into the machine, sending him 40 years into the future.
 Mekanique suggests that the two of them simply wait four decades for the machine to reappear, but this idea drives Degaton into a lunatic rage.
 He buries Mekanique's head, and makes new plans for himself.

 Frustrated for being unable to harm the JSA, Degaton uses his time-traveling abilities to "watch life hurting [his enemies]".
 Sequentially confronting the JSA members, he tells them that he saw them die, and reveals some hints on their final moments.
 Now equipped with a time disc, Degaton has the ability to live "between seconds", apparently ageless in an intangible state, which he can only be removed from with the concentrated tachyons found in the hourglass of Hourman.

 He mounts a new attack on the JSA after Rick Tyler changes history to save his father from his death at the hands of Extant, the change of history creating a weakness in the timestream that Degaton can use to mount an attack.
-He makes arrangements to ensure that the JSA's temporary 1950s dissolution would become permanent before setting up an attack on the White House that would culminate in the Atom 'self-destructing', reasoning that the death of President Truman due to a costumed hero would disgrace all masked crime-fighters and leave them branded as traitors, thus erasing from history all subsequent superheroes.
+He makes arrangements to ensure that the JSA's temporary 1950s dissolution would become permanent before setting up an attack on the White House that would culminate in the Atom 'self-destructing', reasoning that the death of Harry S. Truman due to a costumed hero would disgrace all masked crime-fighters and leave them branded as traitors, thus erasing from history all subsequent superheroes.
 Degaton is eventually stopped by an alliance of the 1950s JSA and the early-2000s JSA.
 The timeline is restored so that his changes never occurred.
-However, Degaton retreats into the time-stream with his memories intact rather than being forced back to 1947 with his memories wiped, renewing his commitment to watching his enemies' deaths across time.
+Degaton retreats into the time-stream with his memories intact rather than being forced back to 1947 with his memories wiped, renewing his commitment to watching his enemies' deaths across time.